gasparka/thesis/docs/2_pyha.rst

 For illustration purposes, :numref:`pyha_basic` shows an example Pyha design.
 The ``main`` function has been chosen as a top level entry point, other functions can be used as pleased.

-.. note:: The first few examples of this chapter use ``integer`` types in order to reduce complexity.

 .. code-block:: python
     :caption: Simple combinatory design, implemented in Pyha